 Ashwagandha benefits as illustrated by plant parts

-When ground, the leaves have a characteristic ‘horse’ smell stemming from the word itself (Ashva meaning horse and Gandha meaning smell), a musky, earthy smell.
+When ground, the leaves have a characteristic ‘horse’ smell stemming from the word itself (Ashva meaning ‘horse’ and Gandha meaning ‘smell’), a musky, earthy smell.
+Aswagandha is used as follows:

 Ashwagandha Traditional uses

 Ashwagandha has long been used in Ayurvedic medicine as a tranquilizer.
 It is also used to boost both male and female vitality.
-It was also used to aid in relaxation and against leprosy, as an adaptogen and diuretic.
+It was also used to aid in relaxation and fight leprosy as an adaptogen and diuretic.
 Fresh berries have been used as an emetic, while leaves and seeds have been used as analgesics and to kill lice.

-1. An anti-inflammatory agent; there has been reported relief of pain and swelling relief with the use of ashwagandha alongside other therapies and a decrease in disability in arthritis patients.
+1. An anti-inflammatory agent; ashwagandha has been reported to provide relief of pain and swelling alongside other therapies and a decrease in disability in arthritis patients.

 3. Used in boosting cognitive and memory functions.
-Bipolar and dementia patients have had memory improvement both in immediate and general memory retention tests.
-This was achieved on a dosage of 300mg twice daily over a period of 8 weeks.
-Alex B. Speers 2021
+Bipolar and dementia patients have had memory improvement in both immediate and general memory retention tests.
+This was achieved with a dosage of 300 mg twice daily over a period of 8 weeks.

 4. Boosts immunity.
 Ashwagandha 6 ml root extract, twice daily for 4 days, elicited activation of killer cells and increased the CD4 expression, thus optimizing the immune defense system of the body.
 Supported by Ajit Tharakan 2021